custom-components/ble_monitor/info.md

 #### use_median

    (boolean)(Optional) Use median as sensor output instead of mean (helps with "spiky" sensors).
 Please note that both the median and the mean values in any case are present as the sensor state attributes.
+This setting can be overruled with for specific devices with settings [at device level](#configuration-parameters-at-device-level).
 Default value: False

    *The difference between the mean and the median is that the median is **selected** from the sensor readings, and not calculated as the average.
 That is, the median resolution is equal to the resolution of the sensor (one tenth of a degree or percent), while the mean allows you to slightly increase the resolution (the longer the measurement period, the larger the number of values will be averaged, and the higher the resolution can be achieved, if necessary with disabled rounding).*

 #### restore_state

    (boolean)(Optional) This option will, when set to `True`, restore the state of the sensors immediately after a restart of Home Assistant to the state right before the restart.
 The integration needs some time (see [period](#period) option) after a restart before it shows the actual data in Home Assistant.
 During this time, the integration receives data from your sensors and calculates the mean or median values of these measurements.
 During this period, the entity will have a state "unknown" or "unavailable" when `restore_state` is set to `False`.
 Setting it to `True` will prevent this, as it restores the old state, but could result in sensors having the wrong state, e.g. if the state has changed during the restart.
 By default, this option is disabled, as especially the binary sensors would rely on the correct state.
 If you only use measuring sensors like temperature sensors, this option can be safely set to `True`.
+It is also possible to overrule this setting for specific devices with settings [at device level](#configuration-parameters-at-device-level).
 Default value: False

 ### Configuration parameters at device level